-POP WING RACING RULES
+POP WING RACING RULES from 2019

 SEFSD Pop Wing Racing is a “SPEC CLASS” event.
 All pilots are required to fly the exact same aircraft.
 There is no specification on battery type other than 3 cell.
 There are no limitations on servos.
 The aircraft must be the NitroPlanes Popwing or the HobbyKing TecSumo version using these specs: